Smith2008/cstopics/IntroAI/search.md

 **Data structures for search trees**

 The fringe needs to be store in a way such that the search algorithm can easily choose the next node to expand.
 Some appropriate data structures are:
-- Queue: Python
+- Queue: implemented as FIFO queues by Python.
-- Stack:
+- Stack:  implemented as LIFO queues by Python.
-- Priority queue:
+- Priority queue: pops the element in the queue with the highest priority according to some ordering function.
+Implemented as heaps by Python.

+More information about queues [here](https://docs.python.org/2/tutorial/datastructures.html?highlight=queue) More information about priority queues [here](https://docs.python.org/2/library/heapq.html)